jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 ### `$.fn.load`

-The `$.fn.load` method is unique among jQuery&rsquo;s Ajax methods in that it is called on a selection.
+The `$.fn.load` method is unique among jQuery's Ajax methods in that it is called on a selection.
 The `$.fn.load` method fetches HTML from a URL, and uses the returned HTML to populate the selected element(s).
 In addition to providing a URL to the method, you can optionally provide a selector; jQuery